AI Prompt Assistant

 How to Make Product Demo Videos with AI

-Learn how to turn product images, scripts, and features into clear demo videos using a DeepSeek V4-style AI workflow.
+Learn how to turn product images, scripts, and features into clear demo videos using a Delphin-style AI workflow.

 Step-by-step workflow